Arlington Gardens

 London, 2025

-Arlington is a new-build residence in West London, created in close collaboration with Michaelis Boyd, who led the architecture.
-Studio Tala Safavi shaped the interior architecture, resulting in a thoughtfully curated and cohesive living space.
+Arlington is a new-build residence in West London, developed in close collaboration with Michaelis Boyd, who led the architectural vision.
+Studio Tala Safavi shaped the interior architecture, creating a layered, considered home defined by cohesion and detail.
 The project presented a series of structural challenges, including height restrictions, which ultimately informed the decision to incorporate a substantial basement excavation.

 A sculptural staircase forms the architectural heart of the home, elegantly uniting all three floors.
 In the kitchen, arched Crittall doors lead to the study, where a rich dark-green palette offers a dramatic counterpoint to the otherwise neutral interiors.
 A bespoke shelving installation displays an edited assemblage of artworks, objects and books, bringing texture, personality and depth to the space.